 Steptoe Butte State Park Heritage Site

-A road and park improvement project is expected to be underway at Steptoe Butte at some point during 2022.
+A road and park improvement project is expected to be underway at Steptoe Butte at some point during Spring 2023.
 The park will be closed for several months during this process.

-The park is open through the end of the month of June 2022.
-More information will be posted soon regarding what the park's status will be in July.
+The projected start date is expected to be March, 2023.
 Please check the park's status on this page or call the park at (509) 337-6457 for updates before visiting.

 High above the Palouse Hills on the eastern edge of Washington, Steptoe Butte offers views of a unique landscape.
 The quartzite bluff stands out against soft hills of green and mauve, an occasional barn dotting the landscape.
 Colors seem to shift and change in the light.

 The butte contains some of the oldest rock in the Pacific Northwest, and it marks the border of the original North American Continent.

 Steptoe has, over time, been a wagon road, a hotel site and an observatory location.
 In addition to inspiring vistas, the 3,612-foot summit displays several interpretive panels that pay homage to its distinctive geology.
 This day-use park is a must-visit on a leisurely drive through eastern Washington.

 Steptoe Butte is a 168-acre day-use park.
 Camping options for an eastern Washington road trip include Riverside, Field Springs and Lewis & Clark Trail state parks, all less than two hours away.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.